dsavransky/EXOSIMS/documentation/install.rst

   .. note::

-     Installing EXOSIMS via pip will automatically compile all of these components if cython is already installed on the system.
+     Installing EXOSIMS via pip will automatically compile all of these components if cython *and* numpy are already installed on the system.
 You only need to preform this procedure if installing manually, or if you decide to add cython after initial installation.
+Note, however, that it is still preferable to just rerun the pip installation procedure after installing the cython package.

 To speed up execution, some EXOSIMS components are implemented as both regular interpreted python and as statically compiled executables via Cython.
 The code is set to automatically use the compiled versions if they are available, and these (currently) must be manually compiled on each system where the code is installed.
 In all cases, compilation is done by executing a python setup script.
 The individual components with Cython implementations are listed below.

 KeplerSTM